On the Impact of Deep Learning-based Time-series Forecasts on Multistage Stochastic Programming Policies: Forecasting for scenario generation

 Before discussing the details of how DeepAR can be used for sampling purposes, we briefly describe the building blocks of DeepAR, assuming familiarity with the basic concepts of neural networks, which can be found for instance in \citep{goodfellow2016deep}.

 \paragraph{Recurrent neural network} Due to the underlying limitation of multi-layer neural networks on processing sequential data, a specialized family of neural networks, namely recurrent neural networks (RNNs), has been developed.
-Let $(d^{t})_{t \in \mathcal{T}}$ be a network input sequence and assume the data is fed in an ordinal manner.
-Given a vector $\theta$ of parameters associated with the network and a state mapping function $g(\cdot)$, the state of the hidden units of the network at stage $t \in \mathcal{T}$, defined by $h^{t} = g(h^{t-1}, d^{t}; \theta)$, carries the encoded information of the previous steps by receiving $h^{t-1}$ as its input.
+Let $\{d^{t}\}_{t \in \mathcal{T}}$ be a network input sequence and assume the data is fed in an ordinal manner.
+Given a vector $\Theta$ of parameters associated with the network and a state mapping function $g(\cdot)$, the state of the hidden units of the network at stage $t \in \mathcal{T}$, defined by $h^{t} = g(h^{t-1}, d^{t}; \Theta)$, carries the encoded information of the previous steps by receiving $h^{t-1}$ as its input.
 The calculated states are then used for the output generation.

-\paragraph{DeepAR: probabilistic forecasting with autoregressive recurrent networks} DeepAR is a neural network based \textit{global} time-series forecasting method developed by \citet{Salinas2019}.
-It uses a specialized RNN architecture, called the long short-term memory, that is capable of carrying and forgeting information.
+\paragraph{DeepAR: probabilistic forecasting with autoregressive recurrent networks} DeepAR is a neural network-based time-series forecasting method developed by \citet{Salinas2019}.
+It uses a specialized RNN architecture, called the long short-term memory, that is capable of carrying and forgetting information.
 It is a \emph{probabilistic} time-series forecasting method, i.e., its output defines the parameters of a probability distribution.
+Given history $\hat{\xipar}_{[t^*]}$, we assume $i \in \{1, \hdots, N\}$ is used to denote the sample index.
+In DeepAR, the neural network is trained to maximize the following objective function:

+where $\ell$ is the likelihood function, $\mathbf{h}_{i,t}$ represents network hidden layer parameters, and $\theta$ is a function that receives network hidden layer parameters and returns parameters for the likelihood function.
 Due to its construction, it can learn global patterns from many different time-series and covariates, where learned patterns are used to improve the forecasting performance for other time-series.
 For example, it can be used to predict weekly sales by inferring patterns from covariates such as weekly temperature records, boolean holiday indicators, among others, to improve the overall forecasting performance.
+Besides DeepAR, there exists other recent deep learning-based probabilistic time series forecasting models (e.g., see Deep-state-space \citep{rangapuram2018deep}).
+However, we only consider the combination of DeepAR and MSP policies, as DeepAR has been commonly used as a strong benchmark in many studies.